hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

             <td>
                 ## PR description
 This PR uses the _vanilla_ `o.h.b.c.MergeBesuControllerBuilder` when the Total Terminal Difficulty is set to **zero** in the genesis.
 The main change is in the HEAD commit (25a870a665b429365281dca244723023d0e7fa03), but for making it readable I had to refactor how the `o.h.b.c.BesuControllerBuilder` was constructed, that's in the previous commit (4369a1c3d48f419d5476ad0cfefc24f488f6d0c6).
-During these changes, I decided to keep an ignored parameter for not adding complexity to the reviewing process.
+During these changes, I decided to keep an ignored parameter for not adding complexity to the reviewing process, b/c otherwise I would have to change a lot of tests.

 Note: Judging by the comment in [`o.h.b.c.BesuController:216`](https://github.com/hyperledger/besu/blob/22.10.2/besu/src/main/java/org/hyperledger/besu/controller/BesuController.java#L216) it sounds to me that there is a more comprehensive change waiting to be done, but I'm not familiar enough with the merge architecture to implement it in that way yet and maybe this one is good enough for now.